dheerajvs/art-gallery/src/pages/items/tea-light-candle-on-a-cd.md

 ---
 templateKey: item
-title: Tea Light Candle on a CD ₹ 100.00
+title: Tea Light Candle on a CD - Gold Glitters ₹ 100.00
 medium: Wax
 description: >-
   A tea-light candle hand painted and placed on a CD decorated with glitters and